Adopt A Hawaiian Monk Seal

 Things we know: Holokai was born during the summer of 2015 at the Keiki Beach at Turtle Bay.
 After weaning, he was often seen resting at his birth beach.
 As he got older, however, he has become a true “sea farer” and is seen all over the northern area of Oahu.
 Holokai is a cute sub-adult waiting for you to adopt him.

-Born: Unknown but was first seen on Kauai in November 2002 as an adult female (estimated at 5 years of age)
+Born: Unknown but was first seen on Kauai in November 2002 as an adult female when she was estimated to be 5 years of age

-Regular haul-out areas: North Shore, Turtle Bay, Hau’ula, Windward coast and Kauai
+Regular haul-out areas: North Shore, Turtle Bay, Hau’ula and other windward Oahu locations